jimegonzalezri/jimegonzalezri/README.md

 - 👋 Hi, I’m @jimegonzalezri
 - 👀 I’m interested in knowing many developers and learn from them
-- 🌱 I’m currently learning CSS / HTML /Java
+- 🌱 I’m currently learning CSS / HTML /Java / React
 - 💞️ I’m looking to collaborate on Front End projects
 - 📫 How to reach me at jimegonzalezri@gmail.com